 In contrast, larger companies can offer quicker career progression opportunities as they have bigger teams, but you may only gain exposure to a function within the company.
 The size of company candidates chooses to work in usually depends on the individual and their personal career goals.
 For example, some candidates will want to work for a smaller company as they will gain exposure to different functions whereas other candidates will prefer to be part of a larger company as there are stringent processes and structure.

 Typical career progression opportunities within Pharmaceutical Quality Assurance could look like:

-If you would like an informal chat to discuss your career progression opportunities, our specialist recruitment consultant Stewart Pearson will be happy to help.
-He can be contacted on:
+If you would like an informal chat to discuss your career progression opportunities, our specialist recruitment consultant Katrina Hughes will be happy to help.
+She can be contacted on: